MT-CTF/capturetheflag/mods/ctf/ctf_map/map_maker/README.md

 ### `screenshot`

 Every map must have its own screenshot in map's folder.
-It should have ratio around 3:2 (screenshot 600x400 is suggested).
+It should have an aspect ratio of 3:2 (screenshot 600x400px is suggested).

 It should be named `screenshot.png`.